reynolds-adam/reynolds-adam.github.io/_posts/2019-08-12-Dsprograms.md

 But how does someone become a data scientist?
 Truth be told, there are a lot of different ways to become a data scientist.
 With a job on everyone's list, the competition is tough.
 One way to set yourself apart from other candidates is to get a graduate degree.
 According to a [Burtch Works survey](https://www.burtchworks.com/2014/11/17/must-have-skills-to-become-a-data-scientist/), 91% of data scientists have at least a masters degree.
 Although the percent of data scientists with graduate degrees appears to be decreasing slightly, it is still a valuable asset to have when trying to break into the field.

 If you decide graduate school is the route for you, there are some things you should consider before choosing a program.
-These are steps will help you make sure to choose a program that gets you be best value for your time and money.
+These steps will help you choose a program that gets you the best value for your time and money.

 ### 1. Price

 The first thing to consider is price.
 How much will the program cost when all is said and done?
 Tuition and fees are typically the largest expenses in a graduate school.
-Tuition for data science programs can range anywhere from 15k to 95k, however most programs are in the 35-45k range.
+Tuition for data science programs can range anywhere from 15-95k.
+However, most programs are in the 35-45k range.

 ![Photo Caption](/assets/images/Blog/money.jpg)